-From the architect.
+Text description provided by the architects.
 The new school of Piazza delle Erbe is part of the Urban Renewal Programme of Porta Soprana and San Donato in the historic center of Genoa.
 The school rises on the urban voids caused by the bombing which destroyed some monumental buildings and homes in the entire area between via di Porta Soprana and Mezzagalera alley.
 The new building is composed of several floors and will accommodate just under 500 children of the primary and secondary school.
 In the uppers floors are located the classrooms, whereas in the ground floor there are the secretariat, the canteen and a music room.
 The outdoor areas are obtained on the terrace, which opens on a breathtaking view of the city.

 In phase of restoration is still the former oratory of Santa Maria del Suffragio, an eighteenth century building adjacent to the school, on whose ruins will be built the auditorium and the library.
 The oratory is conceived as an integrant part of the whole complex and will create a link between the school and the territory since it will also become a space for public use.